-No experience necessary.
-We offer daily departures mid-May to mid-October.
+No experience necessary, but confidence in an ocean environment is recommended.
+We offer daily departures from late May to mid-October.

 At the most stunning sea kayaking destination in Nova Scotia

 Kayak Nova Scotia on the Largest Tides on Earth!

 Watch the water level change rapidly with our extreme tides that can reach up to 12 m / 40 ft vertical difference.
 Fascinating rock formations and incredible scenery await!
 Explore towering red cliffs, sea stacks, arches and ancient lava flows.